 Minimal counterparty risk.
-The assets of each series, including all cash received in the creation of securities, will be held only in cash or U.S. Treasury bills, bonds or notes in the custody of the custodian.
+All cash received in the creation of securities will be held in cash or U.S. Treasury bills, bonds or notes in the custody of the custodian.
 Each security has its own CUSIP number. duETS are not swaps. duETS are not notes.
-Treasury yield is included in NAV and securities value and assists in defraying fees.
+Treasury yield is included in NAV and assists in defraying fees.
 In addition, the value of Ups is capped at the value of the Treasuries held in the GIG Trust.
 The value of Ups can only go down to zero.
 Downs have the same cap and floor.

 Hedging opportunities.
-We believe the Down securities are useful in hedging a variety of real estate exposures including direct property ownership, REIT holdings, and mortgage portfolios against a future decline in the market.
+Down securities are useful in hedging a variety of real estate exposures including direct property ownership, REIT holdings, and mortgage portfolios against a future decline in the market.
 They also give investors a way to speculate on cyclical declines in national real estate values.

-Portfolio diversification. duETS U.S. Commercial Property Securities 2X enable asset managers to increase diversification, as well as efficiently rebalance, by allocating assets between exposures to either increase or decrease in values of U.S. commercial properties.
+Portfolio diversification. duETS U.S. Commercial Property Securities enable asset managers to increase diversification, as well as efficiently rebalance, by allocating assets between exposures to either increases or decreases in values of U.S. commercial properties.

 Cost-effective.
 Compared to certain alternative structures, duETS are a cost-effective way to obtain down or up exposure to real estate.
 They do not have the contango cost risk of futures, the slippage of inverse and leveraged ETFs, or the high transaction costs of OTC swaps.
 The annual fund management fee is 0.85%.

 Liquidity potential. duETS have the potential to help turn the world’s largest illiquid asset class, commercial real estate, into securities that can be easily purchased, hedged, traded, held to their Valuation Date or rolled over for longer investment.
 Securities may be traded through market-makers and with other U.S. Qualified Institutional Buyers (QIBs) and/or offshore investors.